5 gorgeous lead-rein ponies that will melt your heart - Horse & Hound

 Age: 11

-Selling points: “This registered Shetland pony has hunted all season on the lead-rein.
-He stands calmly at the meet while his rider enjoys nibbles and drinks and is oblivious to hounds and moves off quietly.
-He can be led from another pony when mum is exhausted!
-He goes to all PC rallies and is 110% to do and to be played with and tied up.
-He can be left unridden for weeks and is a totally undemanding and unassuming pony.”
+Selling points: “This Shetland has hunted all season on the lead-rein and stands calmly at the meet while his young rider enjoys nibbles and drinks.
+He is oblivious to the hounds and moves off quietly.
+He may be led from another pony when mum is exhausted.
+He goes to all PC rallies and really enjoys all the activities and games.
+He is good to catch, box, shoe, stable, in traffic and to be played with and tied up.
+He is very low maintenance and has wintered out well in a new zealand rug.
+He happily grazes alone on the orchard or in any small paddock and has no laminitis or sweet itch.
+He may be left unridden for weeks and dragged back in to go hunting or Pony Club.
+This is a totally undemanding and unassuming little pony.”

 NB: Horse & Hound has not checked the accuracy of the claims made in these adverts and cannot be held liable if the information included above is inaccurate in any way